Benchmark · LongMemEval-S (N=500) + agent A/B

 Learned style 56% / 51% 1.1x 61% / 63% 1.0x 71% / 50% 1.4x

-The pattern: smarter models guess better on house rules (Haiku 10%, Opus 38%) but none get close to 100%.
+The pattern: smarter models guess better on house rules (Haiku 10%, Opus 38%) but none come close to reliable.
 Memory isn't a reasoning crutch — it's information the model literally cannot infer.

 The cost equation, reframed